Business Planning

 What Is an EIN Number Used For?

 What is EIN’s purpose?
 An EIN is a type of tax identification number (TIN).
 Much like a social security number, your EIN is primarily used to identify your business for tax purposes.
 You will need it to apply for business licenses, open a business bank account, create official financial reports, hire employees, establish vendor accounts, file taxes, and sign tax-related documents.
+If you’re a tax preparer or someone who files tax returns electronically, you will also need an EFIN.

 What Does an EIN Number Look Like?